 If the drawable is already registered with another widget, or if the drawable is the window of a widget in the client's widget tree, the results of calling XtRegisterDrawable are undefined.

 To unregister a drawable with the Intrinsics event dispatching, use XtUnregisterDrawable.

-'''

-void XtUnregisterDrawable(display, drawable);
+void XtUnregisterDrawable(display, drawable) Display display; Drawable drawable;

-'''

-Specifies the drawable's display.
+display Specifies the drawable's display.

 drawable Specifies the drawable to unregister.